Code of Conduct

 “Association” means the Wireless Access Providers’ Association;

-“Authority” means the Independent Communications Authority of South Africa (ICASA);
+“Authority” means the Independent Communications Authority of South Africa;

 “Complaint” means a Complaint lodged under the Association’s Complaints and Disciplinary Procedure;